 Issues related to memory and identity are explored in this group of artworks.
 As communication tools with the outside world, and as repositories for so many of our thoughts, we acquire a very intimate relationship with the technological devices present in the artworks.
 Haunted by their past, the artist attempts to reveal memories, both personal and collective, that seem trapped within, mementos of a time when they had fully functional lives and served us well.

-Small Data explores the life and death of consumer electronics, and how a small parts of ourselves is disposed of when we throw away our technological devices.
-The title of the exhibition alludes to Big Data, referring to the large amounts of private information about people´s habits and personal lives that corporations and governments are storing.
-By contrast, Canogar offers a more intimate and fragile view of the technologies that dominate our society.
+Small Data explores the life and death of consumer electronics, and how when we discard our devices, we are throwing out a small part of ourselves.
+The title of the exhibition alludes to Big Data, referring to the large amounts of private information about people’s habits and personal lives that corporations and governments are storing.
+Canogar offers an alternative and more intimate view of the technologies that dominates our society.

 Photo and video credit: Daniel Canogar, Sofía Montenegro, John Berens, Martha Williams, bitforms Gallery.